RuthChisom/SCAf-30-days-of-code/README.md

 # SCA-30-days-of-code
- She Code Africa 30 days of code

-Day 1
+Day 1 - Running a Django Project

 1. Create a new Django project. (install python if not already on your system)
     - python -m venv venv